Natural Garden Pest Management

 When I use a companion planting system, in other words, I plant plants that benefit one another.
 This system allows for natural barriers against pests.
 Companion planting also increases certain crop yields.

 Scientific research indicates that companion planting does work.
 A trap crop is a crop planted to deter insects away from a neighboring crop.
 Other plants like legumes add nitrogen to the soil and provide nitrogen for nearby or future crops in the same area.
-In a three sister’s garden, pole beans provide nitrogen for corn and squash.
+In a three-sister’s garden, pole beans provide nitrogen for corn and squash.

-Refugia are another form of companion planting provides habitat for beneficial insects, and other arthropods, especially those predatory and parasitic species that help to keep pest populations in check.
+Refugia are another form of companion planting that provides habitat for beneficial insects, and other arthropods, especially those predatory and parasitic species that help to keep pest populations in check.
 Plants that encourage bug predators include buckwheat, dill, borage, calendula, cosmos, yarrow, and sweet alyssum.

 Beneficial Insects And Other Critters To Kill Herbivore Insects